swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 * Recruit helpers to join your workshop.
 They don't need to be directly connected with us.
 They do need basic knowledge of the tools we teach and enthusiasm to help other learn.
 * Advertise your workshop.
 The Workshop Administrator can help by creating an Eventbrite registration page.
 * Decide if you want to charge a workshop fee.
 Even a small fee can greatly reduce the no-show rate.
 If the Workshop Administrator creates an Eventbrite registration page, the Carpentries can collect this fee via Eventbrite and use it to offset your workshop fee.
 * Work with the Carpentries Program Manager and Business Administrator to make arrangements to pay the workshop fee.
+This includes being sure vendor forms or other documentation is in place.
+The actual invoice will be issued after the workshop is complete.
-* Make travel arrangements for visiting instructors (or reimburse them for their expenses)
+* Make travel arrangements for visiting instructors (or determine process to reimburse them for their expenses)
 * Get emergency contact information for instructors in case of last minute changes
 * Arrange for [required materials and equipment](workshop_needs.html)
 * Arrange for coffee, snacks, and/or lunch.
 We all learn better with fuel!